Flippin’: A Concept. Not Just a Technique – Part Two

 This is part two of a three-part series on the concept of flipping and the effect it had on the sport.
 In this installment, we talked with Gary Klein and Basil Bacon about their involvement with the early years of the technique.
-To read Part One click here.
+Click to read Part One and Part Three.

 In part one of this piece, Dave Myers talked about the three factors that came together to form the concept of Flippin’.
 He also talked about how an angler could thoroughly pick apart a shoreline in half the time it’d take an angler using conventional methods.

 For part two, I had the pleasure of interviewing two other anglers who took the ground rules developed by Thomas and added considerably to its foundation.
 Gary Klein and Basil Bacon both played pivotal roles in the progression of flipping and the way anglers approach shallow targets today

 These two anglers not only helped flipping progress, they helped design new equipment, terminal tackle and baits to increase the effectiveness of the technique.

 When you think about the anglers who were there when flipping was invented – Thomas, Hauck, Gliebe and Myers – if you leave out Gary Klein, you’ve left out one important part of the puzzle.

 Klein, still a high school student and working at Lake Oroville in northern California, was making a name for himself fishing the Western Bass circuit.
 He and Thomas became fast friends, Thomas taking him under his wing.